 A young and dynamic Region

-Brussels International is inviting sports stakeholders to respond to its new call for projects before 31 May 2020.
+Brussels International is inviting sports associations to respond to its new annual Be.Dynamic call for projects for the 2024-2025 season.

 To promote the national and international image of the Brussels-Capital Region, Brussels International is launching a new call for projects.
 The call is designed to provide support to sports clubs working with young people, as well as associations that manage projects to strengthen the urban dynamic and the quality of life in the Region through sport.